-Integrative Approaches for Rheumatoid Arthritis
+Integrative and Functional Medicine Approaches for Rheumatoid Arthritis

 When people hear the word “arthritis,” they envision a condition that tends to strike older adults.
 Pain in the affected joints, swelling, and stiffness are a few of the most common symptoms that you might associate with arthritis.
 Rheumatoid arthritis, though it has some similarities to arthritis, has many key differences that need to be understood in order to treat it successfully.